Published: October 6, 2020

-- Community organizations that utilize the campus and resources will follow the public health county guidelines for their organization to use our facility.
+- When contracted community non-profit organizations utilize the campus and resources, they will follow the public health county guidelines for their organization to use our facility.
 They will not be present during school hours.

 - In the event of a mandated temporary closure due to exposure or COVID-19 illness on campus, teachers will implement a distance learning plan appropriate for their grade level.